wavebeem/wavebeem.com/src/blog/2024/becoming-an-astro-not.md

 Their home page includes a cute cartoon opossum mascot that slowly floats in from the left side of the screen.
 It feels very no-nonsense, but a bit cute too.

+Seeing this I think "this is a well established tool made by a small group of quirky people".
+It seems like a good fit for an individual web enthusiast like me.

 ![](/blog/astro-not/11ty-home.webp)

 ![](/blog/astro-not/11ty-home2.webp)